cloudfoundry-community/rds-broker/README.md

    which will set the `log_bin_trust_function_creators=1` parameter for their db, enabling the creation of functions in their databases.
-1. `PUBLICLY_ACCESSIBLE`:  If this environment variable exists, it will enable users to create databases with `PubliclyAccessible: true`.
+1. `PUBLICLY_ACCESSIBLE`:  If this environment variable exists, it will enable users to create databases with `PubliclyAccessible: true` by doing something like `cf create-service _servicename_ production my-mysql-service -c '{"publicly_accessible": true}'`.
    This is probably not something you want to set unless you really know what you are doing.

 #### Catalog.yaml